 On December 1, 2018 the implementation of the 25% tariff was delayed until March 1, 2019.

 On February 24, 2019, it was announced implementation of the March 1, 2019 tariff increase to 25% has been delayed.

-Effective May 15, 2019, ERP Power is offering a new INCOTERMS option called “DDP Los Angeles” for incoming purchase orders.
-DDP is an abbreviation for “delivered duty paid”.
+Since May 15, 2019, ERP Power has been offering a new INCOTERMS option called “DDP Los Angeles” for incoming purchase orders.
+DDP is an abbreviation for “Delivered Duty Paid”.
 ERP Power products will be available for pickup in Los Angeles, CA delivered duty paid to the United States from ERP’s point of manufacture with up to an additional 4-week (30 days) lead time reflective of sea shipment transit time.